ChoLayMonPinky/KMD_Practical_Project/README.md

-This is group project which I attended Diploma in Information Technology in KMD.
+This is group project in Burmese Langauge which I attended Diploma in Information Technology in KMD.